Brad Mehldau: 2005–2019

 During 2010–11 Mehldau held Carnegie Hall's Richard and Barbara Debs Composer's Chair, the first jazz musician to do so.
 He also played and recorded piano duets with Kevin Hays.
 This collaboration was on arrangements by Patrick Zimmerli, with whom Mehldau had attended high school.
 One piece from their album, Modern Music, featured the pianists playing a composed left-hand part while improvising with the other hand; "to do both at once is a real test.
 The brain feels like it's split in half", commented Mehldau.
 Also in 2011 Mehldau toured with von Otter again, had piano–mandolin duets with Chris Thile, and played a series of duet concerts with Redman in Europe, six pieces from which were released five years later on the album Nearness.
 In 2012 Mehldau and the Orpheus Chamber Orchestra performed his "Variations for Piano and Orchestra on a Melancholy Theme" in Europe.
 The piece was originally for solo piano, but was converted by Mehldau for a commission by the Orchestra; it was performed in the US the following year.

 In 2013 Mehldau began touring with drummer Mark Guiliana as a synthesizer-oriented duo that was given the portmanteau name "Mehliana".
 Their playing was largely improvised, and distantly influenced by dub, drum 'n' bass, electro, and funk.
 They released an album, Mehliana: Taming the Dragon, in February 2014.
 Late in 2015, a collection of solo piano recordings from Mehldau's concerts in Europe in the 2004–14 period was released, entitled 10 Years Solo Live.
 Another trio recording with Grenadier and Ballard, Blues and Ballads, was recorded in 2012 and 2014 and was released in 2016.
 Also in 2016, Mehldau and Guiliana formed a trio with guitarist John Scofield; they played in the United States before touring Europe.

 Mehldau's interest in classical music continued with commissions by several concert halls to write pieces that were inspired by Johann Sebastian Bach compositions; he played these and the Bach originals in solo performances during 2015.
 They were the origins of his solo piano album After Bach, which was recorded in 2017 and released the following year.
 This release was followed by Seymour Reads the Constitution!, another trio album with Grenadier and Ballard, later that year.
-His next album, released in 2019, was Finding Gabriel.
+His next album, released in 2019, was Finding Gabriel, which "comprises nine thematically related songs by Mehldau and features performances by him on piano, synthesizers, percussion, and Fender Rhodes, as well as vocal."
 In the same year, Mehldau performed another of his commissioned song cycles at Wigmore Hall, this time with Ian Bostridge.